Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Thanks for spreading the word about my Kickstarter!
 I am originally from Iceland but have lived in the United States for a long time.
-My studies were in Italy, where I studied for a Bachelor of Arts in Photography, and I have a Master of Fine Arts degree in Photography at the San Francisco Art Institute.
+My studies were in Italy, where I studied for a Bachelor of Arts in Photography, and I have a Master of Fine Arts degree in Photography from the San Francisco Art Institute.
 I live in the States with my husband, two kids, a dog, and two cats.

 What is the inspiration for your Iceland Kickstarter project?